Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Introduction

 \section{Introduction}

 Deep learning has achieved great successes in many fields or applications, such as computer vision, natural language processing, protein structure prediction, and game playing \cite{lecun2015deep}.
 The most attractive feature of deep learning is the remarkable prediction accuracy it can obtain.
-However, there are still serious concerns preventing deep learning from deploying extensively in real life, including their opacity in making predictions, their fragility in facing diverse inputs, and their over-confidence in the prediction results.
+However, there are still serious concerns preventing deep learning from deploying extensively in real life, including their opacity in making predictions, their fragility in facing diverse inputs, and their over-confidence about the prediction results.
 Especially in risk-sensitive decision-makings, practitioners do not allow certain types of errors made by machines.
 Uncertainty quantification aims to alleviate those concerns partly by giving a confidence accompanied with each prediction result.
 Good uncertainty estimation can avoid over-confidence \cite{guo2017calibration,rahaman2021uncertainty} and reduce the risk of making unacceptable errors for decision-makers.
 Therefore, it is worthwhile to make efforts to produce good uncertainty estimation and only trust outcomes with high confidence.

 There are several types of uncertainty quantification methods for neural networks proposed recently.
-Bayesian methods \cite{blundell2015weight, hernandez2015probabilistic, gal2016dropout, gal2017concrete, maddox2019simple} use the estimated posterior density function to quantify uncertainty.
-Generally, approximation computation is needed to overcome the computational issue.
-With Gaussian distribution assumption, some works \cite{lakshminarayanan2017simple, skafte2019reliable, zhao2020individual, cui2020calibrated} use neural network models to produce two outputs, the mean and the variance, for quantifying uncertainty.
-Quantile regression-based models \cite{tagasovska2019single, romano2019conformalized, chung2021beyond} quantify uncertainty by estimating a group of conditional quantiles, to further form prediction intervals.
-In this paper, we focus on the mean and variance prediction and aim to improve uncertainty quantification of the variance networks.
+A large body of literature focuses on outputting a variance as the uncertainty measure.
+Among these works, Bayesian methods \cite{blundell2015weight, hernandez2015probabilistic, gal2016dropout, gal2017concrete, maddox2019simple} use the estimated posterior density function (simplified as predictive variance) to quantify uncertainty, generally with Gaussian likelihood.
+The approximation computation will be needed to overcome the computational issue.
+Also with Gaussian assumption, some works \cite{lakshminarayanan2017simple, skafte2019reliable, zhao2020individual, cui2020calibrated} use neural network models to produce two outputs, the mean and the variance, for quantifying uncertainty.
+While one mean and one variance are used to estimate the aleatory only, multiple means and variances obtained from multiple networks are for the total uncertainty as the Bayesian methods.
+The recent Deep Evidential Regression \cite{amini2020deep} also belongs to this class.
+Another big class of works, the quantile regression-based models \cite{tagasovska2019single, romano2019conformalized, chung2021beyond}, quantify uncertainty by estimating a group of conditional quantiles to form prediction intervals.
+However, in this paper, we focus on the methodology of variance networks only.

 \IEEEpubidadjcol